nielsenjared/nielsenjared.github.io/content/blog/algorithm-bubble-sort-javascript/index.md

 More loops!

-Now that we moved the largest value to the end of the array, we need to start at the beginning and find the second largest value and move it to the penultimate position.
+Now that we moved the largest value to the end of the array, we need to start at the beginning again and find the second largest value and move it to the penultimate position.
 Rinse and repeat.
-So for each iteration we need another iteration.
+So for each iteration we need a nested iteration.

 Here's our updated pseudocode: